i-e-b/TinyDB/README.md

 This is a very small, path-based data store.
 It is reduced to as few files as possible, with the intent of being included in other projects as source code, rather than a binary.

-If you need something similar but more capable, I recommend https://github.com/mbdavid/LiteDB
+If you need something similar but more capable, I recommend https://github.com/mbdavid/LiteDB or https://www.sqlite.org

 ## Using